zombie/bugmark_docs/Scramword/tsnueat_3.md

-Unscramble this word: r n o g o d a
+Unscramble this word: t s n u e a t

-HINT: the unscrambled word starts with 'dr'
+HINT: the unscrambled word starts with 'att'